CSSSR/csssr.blog/docs/en/NEW_ARTICLE.md

 ## Selected articles

-In order for an article to appear on the main ["Selected Articles"] block (http://s.csssr.ru/UJ4QCUXM4/2021-06-11-17-33-45.jpg), you need to add the name of the article to the file `selectedPostsEn.json` or `selectedPostsRu.json`.
+In order for an article to appear on the main ["Selected Articles"] block (http://s.csssr.ru/UJ4QCUXM4/2021-06-11-17-33-45.jpg), you need to add the name of the article to the file `selectedPostsByLanguage.json`.
 The order and number determines the order and number of articles in the block.